HL7/US-Core/input/intro-notes/StructureDefinition-us-core-observation-clinical-test-intro.md

 **Profile specific implementation guidance:**

-- {:.new-content}\*\*This profile defines a Valueset based on a *starter set* of example clinical test LOINC codes identified in the [Appendix B in U.S. Core Data for Interoperability (USCDI) Task Force 2021 HITAC Phase 3 Recommendations Report Letter].
-It is not intended to be complete and implementers are expected include other LOINC or other codes to meet their business needs.
+- <span class="bg-success" markdown="1">\*\*This profile defines a Valueset based on a *starter set* of example clinical test LOINC codes identified in the [Appendix B in U.S. Core Data for Interoperability (USCDI) Task Force 2021 HITAC Phase 3 Recommendations Report Letter].
+It is not intended to be complete and implementers are expected include other LOINC or other codes to meet their business needs.</span><!-- new-content -->
 {% include observation_guidance_1.md category="clinical-test" %}

 {% include link-list.md %}